littlezaide/gypsophilia_touringguide/theguide.md

 ## Nova Scotia

-This is cheating, as we live in Nova Scotia.
+(This is cheating, as we live in Nova Scotia.)

 ### Halifax

 * Trident --- coffee
+* Java Blend --- coffee
 * Steve-o-Reno's --- coffee
 * Two if By Sea --- coffee and novelty-sized croissants
+* Edna --- bistro food
+* Lion & Bright --- small plates & coffee

 ## Québec